LumiOpen/alpaca_eval/README.md

 - Set the chat template in `prompt.txt`

 ### Generating outputs and judgments for a model
-This generates responses for a model and then uses GPT-4 as judge to obtain pairwise preferences between the model's and a reference response from a strong model such as GPT-4 Turbo.
-It is important to specify the reference output because by default AlpacaEval 2.0 uses gpt4_1106_preview as the reference even if their docs say that they use GPT-4 Turbo.
+This generates responses for a model and then uses GPT-4 as judge to obtain pairwise preferences between the model responses and a reference responses.
+It is important to specify the reference model because by default AlpacaEval 2.0 uses `gpt4_1106_preview` as the reference even if their docs say that they use GPT-4 Turbo. **Don't trust AlpacaEval docs because they are not always updated.
+Verify with the code.**

 ```bash
 alpaca_eval evaluate_from_model \
   --model_configs <MODEL_CONFIG> \